replicahealth/glucose-prediction-submission-toolkit/README.md

-# MetaboNet-Glucose Prediction Submission ToolKit
+# Glucose Prediction Submission ToolKit

 This repository contains the evaluation script for the MetaboNet-Glucose prediction benchmark.